Minipada/ros2_data_collection/doc/src/dc/contributing.md

 ### Setup environment
 #### ROS
-Follow the steps to build your workspace and install dependencies in the [build section](./build.md)
+Follow the steps to build your workspace and install dependencies in the [setup section](./setup.md)

 Then, install the pre-commit hook: